 \section{Related Work}

-\textbf{Patent-Paper Pairs (PPPs). } Many research labs practice concurrent patenting and academic publishing, and this is reflected in publication and patent numbers, which are often roughly similar \cite{statistic-publishing,statistic-patenting}. \citet{murrayFormalIntellectualProperty2005} find that almost 50\% of their sampled academic papers from \textit{Nature Biotechnology} have a corresponding US patent.
-In economics, PPPs have been used to study innovation dynamics, like whether patenting hinders the free flow of innovations \cite{murrayFormalIntellectualProperty2005,magermanSearchAnticommonsPatentpaper2011}.
-In that context, several approaches to finding PPPs have been proposed: \citet{murrayInnovationCoevolutionScientific2002} and \citet{murrayFormalIntellectualProperty2005} identify pairs manually by analyzing their full texts and citation networks. \citet{magermanExploringFeasibilityAccuracy2010} and \citet{vanlooyAssessmentLatentSemantic2011} explore several data mining techniques, including SVD and term-set overlaps between titles and abstracts, but they did not publish any open dataset.
-We build upon their idea for the document content similarity, but refine it, and add criteria for author overlaps, date ranges, competing candidates, and licenses (see Section \ref{sec:matching}). \citet{gansPatentsPapersPairs2008} propose a taxonomy of PPPs that includes both to 1-to-1 matches and m-to-n matches.
+\textbf{Patent-Paper Pairs (PPPs). } Many research labs practice concurrent patenting and academic publishing. \citet{murrayFormalIntellectualProperty2005} find that almost 50\% of their sampled academic papers from \textit{Nature Biotechnology} have a corresponding US patent.
+In economics, PPPs have been used to study innovation dynamics, like whether patenting promotes or hinders the free flow of innovations \cite{murrayFormalIntellectualProperty2005,magermanSearchAnticommonsPatentpaper2011}.
+In that context, several approaches to finding PPPs have been proposed: \citet{murrayInnovationCoevolutionScientific2002} and \citet{murrayFormalIntellectualProperty2005} identify pairs manually by analyzing their full texts and citation networks. \citet{magermanExploringFeasibilityAccuracy2010} and \citet{vanlooyAssessmentLatentSemantic2011} explore several data mining techniques.
+We refine and extend their approach, and add criteria for author overlaps, date ranges, competing candidates, and licenses. \citet{gansPatentsPapersPairs2008} propose a taxonomy of PPPs that includes both to 1-to-1 matches and m-to-n matches.
 To ensure that papers are a solid source of information about the invention, we design our matching procedure to find only 1-to-1 matches.
-To the best of our knowledge, our work is the first to present a dataset of PPPs for natural language processing (NLP) research.
+We publish, to the best of our knowledge, the first PPPs dataset for NLP research.